nixiedroid/Donut/README.md

 ## 3d Render in console on JAVA
-Spinning donut(by default) or any 3d shape in terminal window based on https://www.a1k0n.net/2011/07/20/donut-math.html
+Spinning donut(by default) or any Solid of revolution in terminal window based on https://www.a1k0n.net/2011/07/20/donut-math.html
 ---------
 ### How to run
-Should be executed in terminal supporting ANSI escape codes to redraw frames like WindowsTerminal just compile jar file and run
+Should be run in terminal supporting ANSI escape codes like WindowsTerminal just compile jar file and run
 ````